 - Do you have access to customer address datasets that you can import onto your territory map?
 Get access, this data is critical.

 - Are periodic sales results data, by customer or rep available for import into your territory map?

 - Are territories assigned based on sales potential, population, household income, or legacy account ownership?
-It’s a good idea to understand why territories are what they are.
+It’s a good idea to understand why, in your business, territories are what they are.

-Most often businesses think about territories in terms of ZIP codes.
+Most often, businesses think about territories in terms of ZIP codes.
 For traveling salespeople, ZIP code map groupings often make logical territory geographies.
-Demographic data, applied at the ZIP code level, assigns more base data for territory optimization purposes.
+Demographic data, applied at the ZIP code level, enhances the territory analysis for territory optimization purposes.
 For example, a retail organization might base territories on ZIP codes where 50% or more of the households have incomes over $75,000 per year.
 At the local level, ZIP codes with Census demographics can be warm and fuzzy justifiers of territory assignments.

 Gathering Your ZIP Codes

 Collecting target geographies into a territory can be accomplished in multiple ways.
 You can import a list of ZIP codes (counties, states, etc.) from a spreadsheet that lists ZIP codes in one column and territory name assignments in a separate column.
 (County-based territory spreadsheets will need to include a state column too.)
 Importing such a list into Map Business Online means clicking the Import Territories Button and following the bouncing ball.
 In other words, it’s easy – watch the video.

 Easier still, for some users, is the Polygon Search tool approach.
 The Search Tools are found in the middle of the master toolbar.
 Look for the circle with the binocular icon and choose the drop-down to its right.
 The polygon search is the second option down.
 You’ll also find Radius Search, Drive Time search and free-form.
 All can be used to create territories.